mossicrue/rancher-bible/rancher-certs-lv1/week4/03-monitor-logging/04c-alerts-lab-250.md

 - Select the namespace for the rules and insert a name and, optionally, a description for the rules

 - Fill the "Rule Group 1" section with settings:
   - set the "Group Name"
   - click on "Add Alert" to add an Alerting Rules
-  - set an "Alert Name"
+  - set an "Alert Name", in the example `pod-counter-alert`
   - set the "PromQL Expression" with the value `kube_deployment_status_replicas_available{deployment="simple-app"} < kube_deployment_spec_replicas{deployment="simple-app"}`
   - set the "Severity" value of the alert

 > **NOTE:** In order to help users to create their custom Prometheus rules, Rancher has created this [page](https://rancher.com/docs/rancher/v2.x/en/monitoring-alerting/v2.5/configuration/expression/) with some useful PromQL example.
 Also, in the kubernetes documentation on github there are [docs](https://github.com/kubernetes/kube-state-metrics/tree/master/docs) with all the kube-state-metrics to use